asilano/multidraft/README.md

 ----

-There's not much code here at the moment, just a bare space for design conversations in the repo [wiki](https://github.com/asilano/multidraft/wiki).
+There's some code here at the moment, and space for design conversations in the repo [wiki](https://github.com/asilano/multidraft/wiki).

-But trust me - there will be code.
+But trust me - there will be more code.
 And it will be epic.

 ----